hrotovb001/zephyrcache/README.md

 ```

 ## etcd Lease Sequence
+Registering all nodes in etcd on startup allows for very important features such as forwaring client requests and health checks.

 ![etcd Lease Sequence](diagrams/etcd-lease-sequence/diagram.png)

 - Each node attaches all ephemeral membership keys to a single lease (e.g., `leaseID 0x1234`)